openforis/sepal-doc/docs/source/cli/ofgt.rst

  User Manual 143

  9 730785 −2416134 10 730785 −2411134
-  - To extract the values from our input image landsat t1.tif f for those pixels that lay on our grid we created in the previous step we run oft-extr.
+  - To extract the values from our input image :code:`landsat_t1.tif` f for those pixels that lay on our grid we created in the previous step we run oft-extr.
 Output: my extr.txt oft−extr −o my extr . txt gengrid . txt landsat t1 . tif head my extr . txt 1.00 730785.00 −2456134.00 50.00 3441.00 52.00 24.00 24.00 51.00 65.00 128.00 29.00